Lean Enterprise Institute Logo

 Strategy deployment helps keep lean practitioners focused on the prize—creating value for the customer, says Pascal Dennis in the foreword to his Getting the Right Things Done book.
 Strategy deployment, also known as hoshin kanri, aligns, focuses, and engages our team members.

-The title of Pascal Dennis’s Getting the Right Things Done succintly states the core promise of this popular guide: choosing and executing on the key strategic priorities for your organization.
+The title of Pascal Dennis’s Getting the Right Things Done succinctly states the core promise of this popular guide: choosing and executing on the key strategic priorities for your organization.
 Since its 2006 publication, this detailed guide has guided tens of thousands of people select the right goals to pursue and then get them done.
-This article in our monthly series highlighting LEI books revisits Pascal’s introduction.
 You can download excerpts and helpful forms from the book here.
-And you can receive a 20% discount when you use the code POST_GRTD at our bookstore.
-This first part of a two-part series explains how strategy deployment ensures that lean is at the heart of your enterpise.

 Within Toyota strategy deployment is known as hoshin kanri, the planning and execution system that has guided the development of the world’s most powerful production system.
 At Toyota Motor Manufacturing Canada plant in Cambridge, Ontario, strategy deployment steered us through the chaos and stress of continual expansion.
 In 10 years we grew from a cornfield to a 3,000-person company making 230,000 cars per year.